 Applying Logic to Objects#

-For an object to be conveniently integrated into application logic, properties are used.
-Properties specify the set of user‑defined parameters and the way the object will behave and interact with other objects and the scene environment.
-Once a property is assigned to a node (or to a surface, if the property is inherited from surface_base), it specifies the logic that will be applied to this object.
+For an object to be conveniently integrated into application logic, it is required to specify the set of user-defined parameters and the way the object will behave and interact with other objects and the scene environment.

 Interactions between objects can be processed using Intersections.
 Intersection is a shared point of the defined area (or line) and an object.
 Unigine has different methods to detect intersections.